 Many different deciduous plants are susceptible to damage from winter moth.
 These include: oaks, maples, cherries, basswood, ash, white elm, crabapples, apple, blueberry, and certain spruces such as Sitka spruce (Scotland), and heathers (England).
 Young larvae (caterpillars) wriggle into buds of apple, blueberry, cherry, crabapple, maples, oaks etc., in the early spring just before or at bud break.
 Once inside the buds, the tiny caterpillars begin feeding.
 Delayed bud opening due to cool weather can lead to bud death.
 Larvae move from bud to bud as they feed.
 As the larvae grow, they feed in expanding leaf clusters and are capable of creating defoliation in high populations.
 Research in Canada has shown that four consecutive years of partial defoliation of deciduous hosts can lead to branch mortality while complete defoliation in each of those years leads to tree mortality.
 In certain regions of Nova Scotia, this pest is responsible for 40% red oak mortality in forested stands.
-Currently, in Plymouth County and other Southeastern MA areas, many deciduous trees (primarily oak) are displaying signs of serious decline given the multiple consecutive years of defoliation by winter moth in combination with forest tent caterpillar and gypsy moth in 2004, 2005, and 2006.
-Within the past three years, many trees have died in southeastern Massachusetts from the stress of this defoliation coupled with drought and other factors.
+Currently, in Plymouth County and other Southeastern MA areas, many deciduous trees (primarily oak) are displaying signs of serious decline given the multiple consecutive years of defoliation by winter moth, frequently in combination with forest tent caterpillar and gypsy moth.
+Within the past several years, many trees have died in southeastern Massachusetts from the stress of this defoliation coupled with drought and other factors.
 Several years of defoliation often weakens trees to the point where secondary agents (sometimes known as ‘weak invaders’) can overcome what is left of a tree’s natural defenses (due to repeated defoliation) and kill the tree.
 Such secondary invaders include: wood borers, bark beetles, Armillaria (Shoestring root rots) and others.

 Moths (the adult stage of winter moth) emerge from the soil usually mid-late November and may be active into January whenever the air temperatures are mild (usually above freezing).
 The male moths are light brown to tan in color and all four wings are fringed with small elongate scales that give the hind margins a hairy or fringed appearance.
 The male moths are strongly attracted to lights and can often be found flying around outside lamps or holiday lights.
 The female is gray, almost wingless (brachypterous) and, therefore, cannot fly.
 She emits a sex pheromone that often attracts clouds of male moths.
 Females are usually found at the base of trees or scurrying up tree trunks, but can be found almost anywhere.
 After mating, the female deposits loose eggs on bark, in bark crevices, under bark scales, on lichen, or elsewhere.
 The adult moths then die and the eggs over-winter.
 Eggs are green at first, but turn red-orange soon thereafter.
 In March, just prior to hatching, the eggs turn a bright blue and then a very dark blue-black before hatching.
 Eggs hatch when temperatures average around 55º F. It is believed that egg hatch in Massachusetts occurs when 20–50 Growing Degree Days (base 50) have accumulated, which can be anywhere from late March into early-mid April, depending on the year.
 This means that egg hatch occurs just at, or right before, bud break of most of the host plants.
 Some of the newly hatched larvae crawl up tree trunks and produce a silken strand of silk, which makes them air buoyant.
 This larval dispersal method is known as “ballooning”.
 In certain situations, given topography and wind patterns, winter moth caterpillars can arrive in areas where they have not been expected to be a problem.
 After hatching, the larvae wriggle between bud scales of newly swelling buds of such hosts as: maples, oaks, ash, apples, crabapples, blueberry, cherries, etc. and begin feeding.